Mobility budget 2026

 Employees can choose to spend their budget to buy, rent, lease and maintain an (electric) bike, scooter, hoverboard and more.
 Employees can also use their budget for parking costs and equipment costs to protect the driver and his passengers and improve their visibility.

 Besides that subscriptions for public transport can be covered by the mobility budget.
 This applies to the employee and his family members living under the same roof.
 Public transport tickets do not have this restriction.
-This too regardless of whether they are bought through official or unofficial public transport providers.

 Shared mobility is also a possibility.
 This refers to shared cars, bikes & scooters, rental cars (for maximum 30 days) and taxis.